 McMaster alleges the City is wrongly withholding Site Plan approval, and should have acted this summer as if the zoning for the development had been settled.
-The City is following its routines processes of not processing a Site Plan application which is not in compliance with the present zoning.
+The City is following its routine process of not processing a Site Plan application that is not in compliance with the present zoning.

 The root of the issue is the ongoing LPAT appeal which McMaster filed in early 2018 prior to changing to Ontario’s Planning Act which transitioned the Ontario Municipal Board into the LPAT.
 McMaster, and its private sector partner Knightstone Capital Management II Inc., filed their 2018 zoning non-approval appeal to have it heard under the old OMB rules which are more advantageous for developers.

 Thousands of similar appeals to lock in OMB rules were filed across the province, causing a massive backlog at LPAT.